 Demand for talent is high – but only in key areas

 This changing of the landscape means that demand for talent in Singapore in the financial services technology industry is still relatively buoyant.
-However, it is very much centered around three main themes, and we predict almost every business in Singapore will be looking to bolster these areas over the forseeable future.
+However, it is very much centred around three main themes, and we predict almost every business in Singapore will be looking to bolster these areas over the foreseeable future.
 These areas are:

 1. Positive Disruptors - The future of banking is digital

 Digital transformation is a term which is used to define a businesses attempt to modernise their go-to market.
 The advent of the digital age means that consumers expect to be able to conduct the majority of their business dealings via their phone or computer.
 Consumers are increasingly tech savvy and businesses are investing large amounts of money to make sure that they are able to engage their clients through these channels.

 Examples of how the financial industry is doing this are: internet and mobile banking – allowing people to pay bills and remit money without visiting a branch or bill payment station; Near Field Communication (NFC) and using Smart Wallets (i.e. your phone) in place of credit cards; one Singapore bank has recently enabled their Facebook page to allow people to pass instructions on banking; and the analysis of big data for banking, be it Robo-advisory on investments, or showing people how spending habits compare with their peers in a given area are just a couple of examples.